tree-ware/tree-ware-kotlin-core/docs/user/fields.md

 serialized and sent to another machine, and the other machine will be able to use it.
 They work because they are paths in the tree and not memory locations.

-Association fields need to define the path to their target from the root of the tree.
-Since the path is defined in the meta-model, runtime values are restricted to that path, with the only variation being the key values along the path.
+Association fields need to define the target entity.
+In the model, associations can store any path that leads to an entity of the type defined in the meta-model.

 The following is an example meta-model definition for an association field: